 What will I learn?

-Once the firing process begins, you'll have the chance to only learn, but actively participate - for example, slap on the big ol' welding gloves and learn how to handle the reduction chamber!
+Once the firing process begins, you'll have the chance to not only learn, but actively participate - for example, slap on the big ol' welding gloves and learn how to handle the reduction chamber!

 Preparing for the Raku Firing

 First and foremost, you will need to make your vessels!
 We highly suggest using the following clay bodies:

 ◦ Feeneys BRT or HB